Is the Google Ads Quality Score real?

 It’s not true.
-It hasn’t been proven.
-Just like on the search network, your display performance is reliant on different metrics depending on your targeting.
+Or, at least, it hasn’t been proven.
+Just like on the search network, your display performance relies on different metrics depending on your targeting.

 Similar to the assumption that ad extensions affect Quality Scores, adding or removing negative keywords has no direct impact on Quality Score.

-Since Quality Score is based largely on historical performance, the only thing that deleting low-quality keywords does is make it easier to manage your account.
+Since Quality Score is mainly based on historical performance, the only thing that deleting low-quality keywords does is make it easier to manage your account.

 Pausing them does the same thing.

-You might have some keywords with low Quality Scores and decent cost per conversions.
+You might have some keywords with low Quality Scores and decent cost per conversion.
 If that’s the case, don’t sacrifice an important KPI for a mediocre metric.